-Indicators 3.3 and 5.3: Sleeping surfaces must be observed set up for use to score these indicators.
-If cribs are used, they can be moved during the observation to create the required 18" spacing at 3.3 for the minimal level of quality, but they must already be set up for 36" spacing, with no movement required, at 5.3 for the good level of quality.
-If nap set-up is not observed, score these indicators NA.
+Indicator 5.3: If cribs are used, they must already be set up for 36" spacing, with no movement required, at this level of quality.
+If nap setup is not observed, score this indicator NA unless sanitary issues are observed with the how nap provisions are stored.